mzahana/indoor-nav-at-risclab/off-board_control_via_udp_wifi_connection.md

 In this tutorial, *TELEM2* is going to be used to connect the WiFi module.
 However, *TELEM1* can be used too, but will require further configuration steps.

 <div class="info">
-It is recommended to set the baud rate of TELEM2 to 921600 for faster data exchange.
+It is recommended to set the baud rate of TELEM2 to 921600 for faster data exchange, and less ltency.
 </div>